· 5 min read Posted by Kevin Galligan

 It’s a critical phase, but generally straightforward.
 Assuming no major blockers, most teams should be able to get through it.
 The primary goals here are to make the team comfortable with the tech, and start learning how it works.

-“Piloting” usually involves adding a KMP repo in a unidirectional model (AKA “library model” and “publishing builds”).
-This is library dev, with just a bit of code.
+“Piloting” usually involves adding a KMP repo in a unidirectional code flow.
+This is library dev, with a limited amount of shared code.

 Iterating